 Incoterms 2010 will remain in effect for those using them.

 Sea freight services from China: The cost-effective option.
 While this option can take the longest (3-60 days on average depending on where you are located and where it's going), this is an ideal method of shipping for those who have a massive amount of goods to ship and can really be a great, economical choice assuming you have given yourself enough time to wait for the shipment.

-This is one of the most used options in logistics because it’s so flexible and can carry so many different types of goods and shipments.
-With this mode, you will also have to take care of customs clearance and documentation and once your goods reach the port you will have to figure out how to get them from the port to your facility or warehouse.
+This is one of the most used options in logistics because it's so flexible and can carry so many different types of goods and shipments.
+With this mode, you will also have to take care of customs clearance and documentation, and once your products reach the port, you will have to figure out how to get them from the port to your facility or warehouse.

-Large, bulky and extremely heavy shipments are great for this type of shipping.
+Large, bulky and extremely heavy shipments are high for this type of shipping.

 Airfreight only takes a few days for a European-Asian route (for example, only 5-7 days for China-UK door-to-door) while this transit time goes up to at least one month by sea ( 40/45 days by sea freight for China-UK, door to door).

 There are all sorts of shipping agents that would be happy to sign on as your shipping management to make sure your products get to where they are going promptly.